clarkgr/sellerauction/README.md

 sellerauction
 =============

-E-commerce app with auctions for sellers
+E-commerce app with auctions for sellers.